anilmainali/Database/README.md

 You boss comes and ask you to pull the gross sales for the yesr 2016

 ## What can we store in a Data Base?
+- text
+- numbers
+- pictures and many more.